Dawn Journal | September 30, 2007

 The Dawn project welcomes you to deep space!
 Dawn is operating smoothly on the fourth day of its 8-year adventure.
 Like new parents, its extremely proud and greatly sleep-deprived Earthbound mission operations team is carefully monitoring its every move.

 Launch had been targeted for September 26, but during its last few days on Earth, Dawn continued to be subjected to the vagaries of the weather on that dynamic planet.
-The second stage of the Delta II 7925H-9.5 rocket had been scheduled to have its second stage filled with propellants on September 23.
+The Delta II 7925H-9.5 rocket had been scheduled to have its second stage filled with propellants on September 23.
 The nitrogen tetroxide was pumped in before bad weather prevented further activities at Cape Canaveral's Space Launch Complex 17B, so Dawn waited patiently and safely inside the protective payload fairing, or nose cone, of the rocket.
 On September 24 a delicious blend of hydrazine and unsymmetrical dimethylhydrazine (together known as Aerozine-50) was loaded as the countdown resumed, targeted for launch on September 27 at the 7:20 am EDT opening of the launch window.

 This writer arrived at JPL at 11:30 pm PDT on September 26.
 The security guards, although recognizing him (and his car), diligently verified his identification in the chilly autumn evening and received his enthusiastic greeting, "We're going to the asteroid belt tonight!"
 Upon hearing, "All right!!" your loyal correspondent was ready to head into mission control.